MuhweziDeo/django-multi-user-auth-system/readme.md

 # Features

-- Two different types of users can be logged in and redirect basing on thier type
+- Two different types of users can be logged in and redirected basing on thier type
-- It overwrites default django user model and users a custom user model
+- It overwrites default django user model and uses a custom user model

 # Weakness